 Today I decided to install the latest version of Microsoft’s Visual Studio (VS) 2017 (Community) and get Boost and QuantLib installed.
 It wasn’t straightforward and I made a lot of mistakes and wasted a lot of time along the way.
 Installing VS was easy.
-Just follow this link and the instructions and you’ll have VS installed in no time.
+Just follow the instructions here and you’ll have VS2017 installed in no time.
 The new Installer application makes it easy to add and remove components of VS, I just started off with the basic recommended installation.

 In order for QuantLib to run you need Boost.
 I used Boost 1.66 0.7 from Sourceforge.net by searching for Boost C++ Libraries.
 Here is the Sourceforge link.
 Or you can also go to the Boost website here.